 IHT rules are complicated and constantly changing.
 Your Canaccord Genuity Wealth Adviser can help you make sure your financial arrangements are up-to-date and take account of the latest legislation.

-If you would like to know more about how we can help with your IHT and wealth planning needs, get in touch online ] or call 020 7523 4500 to book a complementary consultation..
+If you would like to know more about how we can help with your IHT and wealth planning needs, get in touch online or call 020 7523 4500 to book a complimentary consultation.
 We’ll be delighted to answer your questions and provide details of our services.

 If you found this article useful, you might also enjoy: